mazizmani/learning/README.md

 -Day4: This day I learned a lot about functions, Math methods and booleans.

 -Day5: Today I deepened my insight on functions, while also incorperating the usage of arrays.

+-Day6: This day I started learning about the seemingly hard to grasp concept (atleast for me as of writing this) of objects.